 Named transformations allow you to take one or more transformations, and group them under a unique custom name.

-Once a named transformation has been defined, calling that named transformation would apply all of the transformations in that set without the need to specifically perform each one.
+Once a named transformation has been defined, calling that named transformation would apply all of the transformations in that set without the need to specifically list out each one.

 https://res.cloudinary.com/demo/image/upload/docs/billiards.jpg

-- Scaling the image to fit the requested dimensions using `c_scale`
+- Scale the image to fit the requested dimensions using `c_scale`

-- Improving the quality of the image using the improve effect: `e_improve`
+- Improve the quality of the image using the improve effect: `e_improve`

-- Applying a quality optimization to the image to retain the quality while still decreasing its size using `q_auto:good`
+- Apply a quality optimization to the image to retain the quality while still decreasing its size using `q_auto:good`

-Applying all of these transformations would make the URL look like the below:
+Applying all of these transformations would make the URL as follows:

 We could use a named transformation to group all of the above transformations under one name.
 In this case, we created a named transformation called `improved`.
-By calling just that one named transformation, all of the transformations we previously defined in that set would be applied:
+You can include a named transformation in the URL with the syntax t_<name of transformation>. t_improved in the case of our example below.
+By calling just that one named transformation, all of the transformations we previously defined in that set would be applied.
+Now the URL looks as follows:

 https://res.cloudinary.com/demo/image/upload/t_improved/docs/billiards.jpg

-It's possible to read a more comprehensive guide about named transformation in our documentation
+You can find a comprehensive guide to named transformation in our documentation

 What are named transformations good for?